 Everything had all happened so fast.
 Stupid Potter and his rash, Gryffindor decision-making.
 He had no concept of personal safety, no consideration for the way his actions might affect others.
 Take shots, throw punches, who cared?

 Inside the broom cupboard, it was cool and dark, a nice change from the hectic, throbbing heat of the RoR.
 There was no noise except for the ringing in my ears, and my short, shallow breathing.

 Did Potter not know the meaning of hate?
-He was supposed to insult and mock me!
-Not...defend my honor in a brawl!
-Oh god...
+Ever since our kiss, he had been acting differently.
+He wasn't following our usual script of insults and mockery!
+For Merlin's sakes, he had just tried to defend my honor in a brawl!
+Oh Merlin...
 A brawl!
-He was out there, right now, pummelling Cooper to the ground because of me!
+He was out there, right now, pummeling Cooper to the ground because of me!
 And here I was, hiding like a little coward in a broom cupboard...
-What the hell was wrong with me?
+What was wrong with me?

 I was going insane.
 I had to do something.
 Take action and storm back inside the RoR, grab Potter by the collar and drag him to safety...
-Where I could slap him hard upside the head for being such a reckless, brave, noble, idiotic Gryffindor.
+Where I could slap him hard upside the head for being such a chivalrous, brave, noble, idiot.

 When had things gotten so complicated?

 I knew that lying in fetal position inside a broom cupboard and asking myself rhetorical questions wasn’t going to help anything.
-But I just couldn’t imagine myself going out there and facing all of that....so instead, I just stayed in my pathetic position for a while—curled in a little ball, my heart racing, and mentally berating myself for being such a sodding idiot.
+But I just couldn’t imagine myself going out there and facing all of that....
+So instead, I decided to stay in my pathetic position for just a wee bit longer—curled in a little ball, my heart racing, mentally berating myself for being such a sodding coward.